 The best things to do in Baku

 1. Icheri Seher: strolling through the old town

-The old town was my favourite part of Baku.
+Wandering around the old town was my favourite thing to do in Baku.
 Although some buildings are clearly renovated it does give you a sense of Baku’s history.
 This is probably the best place to stay with some great budget hostels, restaurants and interesting sights that you can explore on foot.

 Some believe that the maiden tower used to be a Zoroastrian fire temple while others believe it was an astronomical observatory.
 The towers design and purpose remain a mystery and many legends exist as you can read in this article.
 The 12th century building is still one of Azerbaijan’s national symbols and you will find it on the Azeri currency notes.